TASCAS, RESTAURANTS, CAFES, & BARS

 EPUR: Another pricey but excellent restaurant, this one from Vincent Farges.
 Largo da Academia Nacional de Belas-Artes, 14 (Chiado). €€€€

-Mercado da Ribeira (Ribeira Market): Mercado da Ribeira is Lisbon’s main food market.
+Mercado da Ribeira (Time Out Market): Lisbon’s main food market.
 The main draw is the food court, open from 10AM to midnight on Sunday to Wednesday, and from 10AM to 2AM on Thursday to Saturday.
 It’s found on the ground floor, divided into 30 restaurant stands with seating capacity for 500 people inside, and three terraces outside for another 250.
 The foods available range from seafood to steak sandwiches, burgers, ice cream, and other specialties including signature dishes by some famous chefs.
 (Cais do Sodré). €€

 Bairro do Avillez: Another José Avillez establishment, this food court has different eating areas including a taberna, a small gourmet market, a courtyard restaurant with a focus on seafood, and a “gourmet cabaret” that opens at night and requires reservations.
 The taberna and supermarket are open from 12am to 12pm.
 Rua Nova da Trindade, 18 (Chiado). €€€